Course Syllabus

 Assessment

-This program is not a traditional academic course, but rather a structured onboarding opportunity for students who are associated with the division of community engagement.
-The focus is to equip students with the necessary knowledge and understanding to effectively work and engage with the community.
+This program is not a traditional academic course, but rather a structured onboarding opportunity for participants who are associated with the division of community engagement.
+The focus is to equip participants with the necessary knowledge and understanding to effectively work and engage with the community.

-While grades are not the primary goal of this program, it is important that students complete all the weekly tasks, which serve as the foundation for informed and purposeful engagement.
-Students will receive a designation of either "complete" or "incomplete" for each task they complete, indicating their level of participation and completion.
+While grades are not the primary goal of this program, it is important that participants complete all the tasks, which serve as the foundation for informed and purposeful engagement.